Authentic Lessons for 21st Century Learning

 Introduce the lesson by displaying the title slide 2 from the attached Lesson Slides.

 Display slides 3–4.
-Review the essential question and the learning objective.
+Introduce the essential question and the learning objective.

 Display slide 5.
 Explain the Tip of the Iceberg strategy to the class.
-Distribute or share digitally the attached Tip of the Iceberg handout.
+Distribute the attached Tip of the Iceberg handout.
 Direct students to fill out the top of the iceberg above the waterline with words that come to mind when they hear the word "lottery."

 Display slide 6.
 Let students know they will be using the notes they just took to create a Word Cloud.
 At this time, share the link to the Collaborative Word Cloud generator that you set up earlier with the class.
 As students type in their examples, guide them to make the observation that the larger the word in the cloud, the more consensus the class has on what "lottery" means to them as a group.
 Are there any words that surprise you?
 Stick out to you?
 Make you wonder?